Constrained Controller and Observer Design by Inverse Optimality: Introduction

-In~\cite{DiCairano2009,DiCairano2010}, a controller matching procedure in state space was proposed, but the cost was restricted to have zero cross state-input terms, such that some controllers could only be matched approximately.
+In~\cite{DiCairano2009,DiCairano2010}, a controller matching in state space was proposed, but the cost was restricted to have zero cross state-input terms, such that some controllers could only be matched approximately.
 In~\cite{Tran2015}, an input-output setting was considered and the norm of the difference between the MPC and the desired feedback matrix minimized.
 However, no guarantee that the feedback matrix can be recovered exactly was given.
-Additionally, it is left as an open question whether an indefinite cost can leave more freedom to match a wider range of controllers.
-This second doubt was solved in~\cite{Zanon2014d}, where it was proven that any stabilizing indefinite formulation can be reformulated as a positive-definite one.
+Additionally, it was left as an open question whether an indefinite cost can leave more freedom to match a wider range of controllers.

-The remaining open question that we address in this paper regards characterizing the conditions for exact controller matching.
-We prove that every stabilizing linear feedback controller can be matched exactly by using a positive-definite stage cost in MPC.
-Additionally, we propose three different formulations of the controller matching problem.
+In this paper we close a theoretical gap by proving that every stabilizing linear feedback controller can be matched exactly by a positive-definite stage cost in MPC.
+Additionally, we provide three different methods for solving the controller matching problem which are easy to implement.
 Our derivation is first done for models in state-space form and then extended to the input-output case.
-Finally, we show that our developments also apply to state estimation, proving that to handle constraints on state estimates we can design a moving horizon estimator that matches a prescribed linear observer.
+Finally, we show that our developments also apply to state estimation, such that constraints on state estimates are handled by a moving horizon estimator that matches a prescribed linear observer.

 The paper is structured as follows.
 In Section~\ref{sec:formulation} we prove that every stabilizing linear feedback controller can be matched exactly by a linear quadratic regulator (LQR).
 We propose three solution strategies based on solving a small-dimensional semidefinite programming (SDP) problem in Section~\ref{sec:solving_the_problem}.
 We comment on how to deploy our results for reference tracking both in case of state-space and input-output models in Section~\ref{sec:tracking_io}.
-In Section~\ref{sec:continuous_time} we briefly discuss the continuous-time case, while in Section~\ref{sec:mpc} we prove that the controller-matching property proven for LQR holds for MPC as long as the constraints are not active.
+In Section~\ref{sec:mpc} we prove that the controller-matching property proven for LQR holds for MPC as long as the constraints are not active.
 We briefly discuss the observer matching problem in Section~\ref{sec:observer}.
 Using four examples, we demonstrate the effectiveness of the matching procedure and discuss practical implementation aspects in Section~\ref{sec:simulations}.
 We finally draw conclusions in Section~\ref{sec:conclusions}.